OpenST/ost-wallet-sdk-ios/README.md

  </dict>
  </plist>
  ```
 - _BlockGenerationTime_: The time in seconds it takes to mine a block on auxiliary chain.
-- _PricePointTokenSymbol_: This is the symbol of base currency.
-So it's value will be OST.
 - _PricePointCurrencySymbol_: It is the symbol of quote currency used in price conversion.
 - _RequestTimeoutDuration_: Request timeout in seconds for https calls made by ostWalletSdk.
 - _PinMaxRetryCount_: Maximum retry count to get the wallet Pin from user.